-Darrell Reconose, video game composer at your service!
+Darrell Reconose, game music wizard, at your service! ♪

-Shortly after opening up shop as a freelance composer, I scored my first two mobile games, Sticky Monsters and DigRun – the latter of which went on to rank #23 in the Japanese Google Play store, earning a nearly perfect rating.
-I then contributed a guest track in the style of Castlevania to the indie smash hit Yandere Simulator, amassing nearly 900,000 YouTube views.
+Shortly after officially opening up shop in 2014, I scored my first two mobile games, Sticky Monsters and DigRun – the latter of which went on to rank #23 in the Japanese Google Play store, earning a nearly perfect rating.
+I’m now working on a slew of upcoming indie games such as Koruldia Heritage, Star Chaser Story: First Flight, Timecrest, and The Donnerwald Experiment.

 My current focus lies in dramatic, meloldy-centric orchestrations, as well as all types of music in the Japanese and Korean music & games industries.
 That said, my diverse background has equipped me with the ear and gear to compose in any genre.

 That’s cool and all, but what the heck is a “Dibur”?

 I used to sing in a rock band (until I took an arrow to the— oh, nevermind).
 Back then, I used my initials – “DBR” – as a stage name.
 Of course, the emcees would try to pronounce it as an actual word, and before I knew it, everyone from my friends to employers started calling me “Dibur”.
 The association was too strong to fight… So I ran with it!
 How’s that for branding?